GreenWaves-Technologies/vehicle_spotting/README.md

 # VWW for vehicles

-In this project we have developed an edge-AI application for recognizing vehicle (visualwakewords vehicles) in grayscale images.
+In this project we have developed an edge-AI application for recognizing vehicle (visualwakewords vehicles) with rgb and grayscale images.
 The specific target of this application is the GAP-board family from Greenwaves-technologies.
-After having installed the [GAP_sdk](https://github.com/GreenWaves-Technologies/gap_sdk) you can directly try the application on a sample image (_images/himax_1.ppm_).
+After having installed the [GAP_sdk](https://github.com/GreenWaves-Technologies/gap_sdk) you can directly try the application on a sample image (_images/COCO_val2014_000000000641.ppm_).
 Some of the trained .tflite network for the task are already in the _model_ folder.
 To convert the network to GAP code and run it on the platform simulator (gvsoc) you can directly run:
 ```
-make clean all run platform=gvsoc
+make clean all run platform=gvsoc RGB=1 or 0
 ```
 In the following are presented in details the training of the network on a custom visualwakewords task (or even another image classification task) and the steps for GAP platform porting inside the Makefile magic.

 ## Requirements
 > Tensorflow 1.13
 >
-> GapSDK 3.2 or more
+> GapSDK 3.5+

 ## Table of contents:
   - [Dataset Preparing and training](#dataset-preparing-and-training)